amblount/amblount.github.io/today.md

 #### Women are not free
 I realize now that It cost money for women to live and that cost is about $100 a day for meals.

+Let's talk about discount Betty mothers for a moment.
+They always believe that products and services don't cost money even the bare minimum shit.
+It's pathetic.
+I am not asking for an expensive meal I am asking for McDondals and she won't even send me money for that.
+Like bro. $30 per meal is not a lot of money.
+She doesn't know how to budget anything at all and its insane.
+I think so many adult women should just get away from their families and have their own shit for so many reasons.
+Also the video from today where the man is making fun of women who have been dating broke men and the tears.
+I'm crying this is SO funny like serously.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/GXeZiRBtTAU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## $30 for Breakfast

 - Egg, bacon, chive cream cheese bagel